Costco competitors are other wholesale retailer stores and supermarkets.

 Some of Costco’s biggest competitors and alternatives include:

 Walmart – The largest retailer in the world.

 Kroger – The third-largest retailer in the world

 Schwarz Group – German-owned supermarket and the fourth-largest retailer in the world.

 Walmart was founded in 1962 by Sam Walton and continues to be owned by the Walton Family.

 They grew the business from one discount store in Rogers, Arkansas to the largest retailer in the world.

 This is possibly the top Costco competitor on our list.

 Around 265 million customers pass through Walmart stores every week thanks to its discount pricing and great locations.

-This also gave them an operating revenue of $22.55 billion, up from the previous year.
+This also gave it an operating revenue of $22.55 billion, up from the previous year.